habib-wahid/spring-boot-backend/README.md

 * <b>Sales:</b> This module comprises Customer management, Cash-box management, Agent and Corporate customer management, single & group ticketing.
 * <b>DCS:</b> This module offers departure control system and messaging for communication.

-Additionally, a PSS can include such optional components as a revenue management solution, retailing platform, and an NDC offer and order management platform.

 ## Microservices

 Our project is composed of 4 microservices.
 They are listed below:
 ### Admin, Inventory & Pricing
 The major operations of this microservice are:
-* Managing authentication & authorization based on role
+* Managing authentication & authorization
 * Cabin, Aircraft & Airport Management
 * Flight Scheduling management
 * PRBDs & Offer template